cgillinger/MMM-Birthday-Paged/README.md

 ### Important Configuration Notes

-1. Always place this module on its own page in your rotation
-2. The module completely dims any other content when active
+1. The module completely dims any other content when active
-3. First page transition after startup might display slightly differently
+2. First page transition after startup might display slightly differently
-4. Consider setting `rotationDelay` equal to `rotationTime` for smoother transitions
+3. Consider setting `rotationDelay` equal to `rotationTime` for smoother transitions
-5. Some firework effects may be more resource-intensive than others
+4. Some firework effects may be more resource-intensive than others

 ## Language Support